ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v241/Ansys/Mechanical/DataModel/MechanicalEnums/MeshWorkflow/DataTransferType.md

 Bases: [`enum.Enum`](https://docs.python.org/3/library/enum.html#enum.Enum)

-This enum is referenced in the “Output” tree node and defines how the generated Mesh Workflow data should be transferred back into Mechanical geometry part(s) together with the associated mesh.
+This enum is referenced in the â€œOutputâ€ tree node and defines how the generated Mesh Workflow data should be transferred back into Mechanical geometry part(s) together with the associated mesh.

 <!-- !! processed by numpydoc !! -->